clapdb/memory/arena/README.md

 - With power of C++ 20, STL's standard contains could use Arena to optimize memory layout.

-  > C++ program's standard contain's internal memory layout hasn't best locality because STL's default Allocator make memory layout be scattered.
+  > C++ program's standard container's internal memory layout hasn't best locality because STL's default Allocator make memory layout be scattered.
 ## Overhead
-Arena use some padding or to make cpu cacheline more clearly, but memory overhead will be higher.
+Arena use some padding to make cpu cacheline more clearly, but memory overhead will be higher.

+## Limitation
+libarena just works with c++20 and with std::source_location(Apple Clang to do support it.)

 ## Working with Mallocs